hallon-heyman/katacoda-scenarios/hallon123/step1.md

 # Enter Docker

-Docker was released as open-source in 2013 as a new approach to virtualisation with Container Technology.
+Docker was released as open-source in 2013 as a new approach to virtualization with Container Technology.
 Containers had been around for 10 years already at that point, but Docker added new functionality such as managing and creating your own containers and brought it into the mainstream.
 Docker introduces the Docker daemon which replaces the hypervisor.
-Instead of simulating a full OS with kernel, the docker daemon can utilises a container to completely empackage an application and run it without the need of simulating a full extra OS, a great improvement in efficiency.
+Instead of simulating a full OS with the kernel, the docker daemon can utilize a container to completely package an application and run it without the need of simulating a full extra OS, a great improvement for efficiency.
 If you would like a more thorough dive into the docker technology we recommend the article [An Introduction To Docker And An Analysis Of Its Performance"](https://scholar.googleusercontent.com/scholar?q=cache:PoPiiRcdcjcJ:scholar.google.com/++An+Introduction+To+Docker+And+An+Analysis+Of+Its+Performance&hl=en&as_sdt=0,5) by Rad, Bhatti and Ahmadi.
 Below we give a brief summary of how it works.

 ## The Container Technology in brief

 ![image](https://user-images.githubusercontent.com/62335201/116404265-c579fc00-a82e-11eb-9a24-9ba227a58a9c.png)

-Docker can be explained as a server-client based application where the server, also daemon, services requests from docker clients.
+Docker can be explained as a server-client-based application where the server, also daemon, services requests from docker clients.
 These can be run on the same machine.
-Docker images are the building blocks of docker functionality.
-They are created in two different ways: from read only templates and Dockerfiles.
+Docker images are the building blocks of Docker functionality.
+They are created in two different ways: from read-only templates and Dockerfiles.

-Read only templates are essentially copies of Docker base images, operating systems such as ubuntu version x are typically the base images.
+Read-only templates are essentially copies of Docker base images, operating systems such as ubuntu version x are typically the base images.
 All images start from these same images in some way.
 When something is added to the copy of such a base image, it is saved as a new image.
 Thus the original image will not get corrupted by whatever someone does with a copy of an image, and this is how Docker images maintain solvency.

 To list the images that is currently available in this web-terminal, run `docker image ls`{{executable}}.